-Sure, he didn’t physically assault me, but when he went back to his friends to talk about what a “dick tease” I am and what my ass looks like in those jeans, he kinda assaulted my dignity.
+Sure, he didn’t physically assault me, but when he went back to his friends to talk about what a tease I am and what I look like in “those jeans”, he kinda assaulted my dignity.

 Sure, he didn’t end my life, but when he pretended to be someone else until he could “get one thing” and then dump me for another girl, he kinda made me feel like the person that is Luchae, doesn’t matter.

 He didn’t touch my body, but the crude way in which he spoke about it to his gang kinda undressed me already, whether I liked it or not.

 For far too long, men have been treating the female body like a commodity.
-Tits and ass.
 Some of them know how to sweet talk us into believing that they have our best interest at heart and then they go behind our backs and do the same thing to 3 other girls, and then they wonder why we call them trash.

 What I’m saying is that sure give yourself a hand clap for not being a rapist or a murderer.
 Well done.